Blackbraid

 What inspired the first project?

+Honestly, I don't know.
 I’ve listened to black metal my whole life and played guitar for most of it too.
-It was always just a hobby — I never really attempted a solo album before.
+It was always just a hobby, I never really attempted a solo album before.
 Eventually, I got to a point where I was finally happy enough with my riffs to want to record them.

-It started with two singles — Ghost Dance and River of Time.
+It started with two singles - Ghost Dance and River of Time.
 I didn’t really know what I was doing; I just recorded them for fun.
-When they turned out great, I figured, “fuck it — I’ll make a band.”
+When they turned out so good, I said, “fuck it, I’ll make a band I guess.”
 That’s how it all began.

 What’s your approach to songwriting?